homan-uppu/writing/2-Essays/Winners take all.md

 The more complex a system, the more difficult it is to find two things that are equal: in Go, there are less "equal" board positions than in Chess or Tic Tac Toe.
 Nature is an incredibly complex system in which finding two things that are equal is almost impossible.
 No two trees are the same, no two rocks are the same.
 Humans are not created equal.

-In a fair, highly leveraged world of complex activities, winners take all.
+In a fair, highly leveraged world of complex activities, winners take all because outcomes in a fair world better correlate with ability, and complex activities have greater inequality in ability no matter how much training a player has.

 ---